- Board and Member Composition

-Our mission is to support members’ efforts to produce projects and work in collaboration with other institutions and independent curators towards accomplishing the development of contemporary artistic and independent curatorial practices.
+Our mission is to support members’ projects and work in collaboration with other institutions and independent curators towards sustaining and presenting independent contemporary artistic and curatorial thought.

 - To facilitate activities including research, production, presentation & dissemination of ideas, materials, events, exhibitions, publications, etc. initiated by Doryphore members that contribute nationally and internationally to the visual arts.